 Or know about the resources that can help us move from one life stage to another as effortlessly

 as a caterpillar to a butterfly.
-The i know sunday sessions will empower us with information
+The i know expo will empower us with information

 about the services, resources and support available to make the rest of life the best of life.